-a.
-Members of Shared Assessments.
+- Members of Shared Assessments.
 Members may include outsourcers, assessees, assessors, and content licensees.
-The licensees are software and platform providers that utilize, in part, Shared Assessment's Tools content to keep their third party risk assessment offerings content up to the most current set of industry standard best practices.

-- Outsourcers or assessees who are not members of the program must purchase a Standardized Control Assessment license to use the SCA Procedures. - c.
-For an assessment firm to conduct an SCA engagement, either the outsourcer or the assessee must hold a license to the SCA. - d.
-Membership or Tool purchase only entitles assessment firms to use the Tools for selfassessment purposes.
-Assessment firms will work with Shared Assessments to ensure all license requirements for the SCA Tool are met. - e.
-Upon request by a client, the assessment firm will provide a copy of the lead assessors' certificate of successful Certified Third Party Risk Assessor (CTPRA) course completion.
+The licensees are software and platform providers that utilize, in part, Shared Assessment's Tools content to keep their third party risk assessment offerings content up to the most current set of industry standard best practices. - Outsourcers or assessees who are not members of Shared Assessments must purchase a Standardized Control Assessment license to use the SCA Procedures. - For an assessment firm to conduct an SCA engagement, either the outsourcer or the assessee must hold a license to the SCA. - Membership or product purchase only entitles assessment firms to use the Products for self-assessment purposes.
+Assessment firms will work with Shared Assessments to ensure all license requirements for the SCA Tool are met. - Upon request by a client, the assessment firm will provide a copy of the lead assessors' certificate of successful Certified Third Party Risk Assessor (CTPRA) course completion.
 See note under III.2.c.